DigitalCloud/laravel-blameable/README.md

       \App\Post::addBlameableColumns();
     ```

-By using `DigitalCloud\Blameable\Traits\Blameable` in your model, the package will fill those columns automatically after creating nd updating the model.
+By using `DigitalCloud\Blameable\Traits\Blameable` in your model, the package will fill those columns automatically after creating, updating and deleting the model.

 ## Relations